 The small, rarely studied eddies intensively mix the water.
 Their influence on the ocean’s circulation and food chain therefore appears to be of great importance.
 The scientists especially hope to answer some central questions: How crucial are the small eddies for energy transport in the oceans?
 What is the connection between the small eddies and phytoplankton production that forms the basis of the food chain in the ocean?

-The initial preparations on location have already been underway since last year.
-The first scientists will make their way to the Baltic Sea in early June to inspect and prepare the vessels and measurement instruments in one final test.
-The zeppelin required for the expedition will be transferred from its home port of Friedrichshafen on Lake Constance to Berlin on June 15th.
-An official press conference will take place there on June 16th, in which political, scientific and economic experts will participate.
-We expect to see the zeppelin at Usedom in the Baltic Sea the same day.
-The scientific experiment will be undertaken from June 18th to 27th, southwest of Bornholm Island in an area measuring approximately 150 square kilometres.
+The initial preparations on location have already been underway since 2015.
+The first scientists made their way to the Baltic Sea in early June 2016 to inspect and prepare the vessels and measurement instruments in one final test.
+The zeppelin required for the expedition was transferred from its home port of Friedrichshafen on Lake Constance to Berlin on June 15th 2016.
+An official press conference took place there on June 16th, in which political, scientific and economic experts participated.
+We saw the zeppelin at Usedom in the Baltic Sea the same day.
+The scientific experiment was undertaken from June 18th to 27th 2016, southwest of Bornholm Island in an area measuring approximately 150 square kilometres.

 The scientists detect the small eddies from a Zeppelin NT with the help of hypserspectral and infrared cameras and coordinate the activities on the water from up above.
 The HZG research vessels, the Ludwig Prandtl and the speedboat Eddy as well as the research ship Elisabeth Mann Borgese from the Leibnitz Institute for Baltic Sea Research Warnemünde (IOW) are also participating in the Clockwork Ocean expedition.
 From the ships to fully autonomous equipment, an entire array of measurement instruments are utilised in order to measure the most varying parameters, including temperature, salinity, current, oxygen concentration and chlorophyll.